 Max.
 Length of Paid Leave

 Payable % of the Employee’s Average Weekly Salary

 The benefits of Paid Family Leave are paid by the employer’s NYS Disability insurance carrier.
 Employees will need to submit a claim form to the insurer before receiving their benefit.
 The insurance company also has responsibility for determining the validity of the claim and either approving or denying it.

 Employers may only waive the notification requirements if it is in the employee's favor, such as a less stringent notification period for forseeable leave.
 Information on applying for benefits can be found here.

 HR One clients can access the forms for requesting Paid Family Leave and waiver forms by logging into the clients only section of our website (use the Member Login link at the top of this page) under the "Forms" section.

-The maximum annual employee contribution is $196.72.
+The maximum contribution of $333.25 is nearly $70 lower than 2023.
 Employers should not take a deduction from any portion of an employee’s income that exceeds this amount.
-This means that some employees will hit the cap of $196.72 faster than others (see withholding examples below).
+This means that some employees will hit the cap of $333.25 faster than others (see withholding examples below).